Kazmirchuk/nats-tcl/README.md

 ## Supported platforms

 The package is written in pure Tcl, without any C code, and so will work anywhere with `Tcl 8.6` and `Tcllib`.
-If you need to connect to a NATS server using TLS, of course you will need the `tls` package too.
+If you need to connect to a NATS server using TLS, of course you will need the `TclTLS` package too.

 ## Installing
 Simply clone the repository in some place where Tcl will be able to find it, e.g. in `$auto_path` or `$tcl_library`.
 No need to compile anything!